-Aligning the film to your screen can be tricky.
+Aligning screen printing films to a screen can be tricky.
 If it’s not done correctly, it can slow down your process.
 To avoid that, you need a way to align your screens correctly every time.
-Here’s a few tips on how to make the most out of your screen creation process.
+Here are a few tips on how to make the most out of your screen creation process.

 STEP 1: KNOW YOUR PLATENS

-Understanding the way your platens work in relation to the screen is important.
-First, center your screen on the platen.
-Make a grid system on the platen so you know where to place the screen every time.
-Your grid should have a vertical center line and horizontal lines marking distance down from the top of the platen.
-The “sweet spot” or focal point of the print should be about five inches from the top of the screen.
-We’ll cover this more in a bit.
+Understanding the way platens work in relation to the screen is important.
+First, center the screen on the platen.
+Create a grid system on the platen so you know where to place the screen every time.

 STEP 2: FIND THE SWEET SPOT